-Everything you need to know about the Globe Theatre
+Everything you need to know about Shakespeare’s Globe

-First opening its doors in 1599, the Globe Theatre has been rebuilt and renovated into the eye-catching playhouse it is today.
+First opening its doors in 1599, Shakespeare’s Globe has been rebuilt and renovated into the eye-catching playhouse it is today.
 With thousands of visitors taking in a Shakespeare production in his own theatre, the Globe Theatre has a legacy stretching for over 400 years.
-Find out more about the venue with us as we take you through the history of the important theatre on the Southbank.
+Find out more about the venue with us as we take you through the history of the important theatre on the South Bank.

-The Globe Theatre is located on the Southbank of the River Thames, in between Blackfriars Bridge and Southwark Bridge.
+Shakespeare’s Globe is located on the Southbank of the River Thames, in between Blackfriars Bridge and Southwark Bridge.
 The nearest tube stations are Blackfriars and Southwark, with London Bridge just a short walk away.

 What was Shakespearean theatre like?